If you're new here, you may want to subscribe to my newsletter. Thanks for visiting!

 The best thing, if you’re concerned, is to ask your healthcare professional to do a blood test and make a recommendation about how much vitamin in supplement form is right for you.
 Your healthcare practitioner may recommend higher amounts of vitamin D supplementation for a short time while under their care.

-I’ve given you some ideas how you can get the minimum 400-600 IU or vitamin D daily.
+I’ve given you some ideas how you can get the minimum 400-600 IU of this critical vitamin daily.

 If you’re concerned, it’s best to request a blood test that tests your vitamin D levels to be sure what’s right for you.
 Always take supplements as directed.